AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

 **Directory&#xA;Synchronization Complete:** This information is not available from the Events page.
 The current directory synchronization information, including the current synchronization state and time of the last synchronization, is displayed on the Domain Management page.
 To access the Domain Management page in administration console, click Settings > User Management > Domain Management.

-**Client Enable Offline Access:** A user enabled offline access to documents that are secured against the server on the user’s computer.
+**Client Enable Offline Access:** A user enabled offline access to documents that are secured against the server on the user's computer.

 **Synchronized Client** Client application must synchronize information with the server to allow for offline access.